My new Harman Kardon BDS system contained a Sub200, but my owner's manual shows a Sub210. Have I received the wrong product?

 I cannot get the remote app to work.
 Is there any advice you can give?

-Update to the latest version of the app if not already done.
-Version 3.6 addresses this problem.
+Please update to the latest version of the remote app, if you have not already done so.
 If this does not remove the problem, please check if NAS drives or other peripherals are conflicting with the remote app.
 Disconnect such peripherals one at a time to check if any one of them interferes with the operation of the remote app.
 In some cases, wired internet connection to the receiver prevents the remote app from working correctly.
 If this is the case, establishing a wireless connection usually solves the problem.
+In the BDS 280 and 580, as well as many other models, wireless connection is a standard feature.
+With earlier BDS versions, it will be necessary to purchase a separate wireless system from another provider.